 Since its beginning, the Yukon Czech Hall has been the center of Czech-American culture in Oklahoma as well as serving as a social center and meeting place for non-Czech residents of the surrounding community.
 Over the years, Yukon Czech Hall has hosted lodge meetings, weddings, anniversary parties, family reunions, Czech plays, Czech language classes, and polka dances.
 For additional rental information please see our rental page.

 Today, we continue to be operated by volunteers, most of whom are of Czech descent and members of our lodges.
 We take pride in our Historic Hall and work year round to ensure it stays prosperous.
 We welcome all to join us on Saturday nights at our weekly dances or to look into hosting your next event here at the Hall.
-We love to talk about our ancestry so come out and enjoy a family friendly night at the Hall with a Kolache, Klobasy, beer and live music.
+We love to talk about our heritage and culture, so come out and enjoy a family friendly night at the Hall with a Koláč, Klobasy, beer (pivo), wine (víno), or a nice soda pop and dance or just listen to some wonderful live music.
 Take a look around our museum or ask one of the volunteers about our history- we welcome you to come share in the fun of Oklahoma Czech History!